-As we head into March, many law firms continue to have attorneys and employees working remotely.
+Many law firms continue to have attorneys and employees working remotely.
 As a result, the ethical obligation to be technologically competent is more important than ever.
 Fortunately, a number of different bar associations have weighed in on this issue since the start of the pandemic and have provided ethical guidance for lawyers to help ease the transition to remote work and ensure that lawyers who work from home continue to protect their clients’ confidential information.

-Most recently, in mid-January, guidance was offered by the State Bar of Wisconsin in Formal Ethics Opinion EF-21-02.
+Most recently, in mid-January 2021, guidance was offered by the State Bar of Wisconsin in Formal Ethics Opinion EF-21-02.
 In this opinion, advice is provided regarding a number of different issues related to practicing law remotely, including the duty of technology competence and lawyers’ obligations to protect confidentiality and communicate securely.
 Notably, as part of the guidance offered in the opinion, the Wisconsin Bar provided an in depth cybersecurity checklist for law firms.
 What follows are highlights of some of the most useful tips from the opinion, but make sure to read the opinion in its entirety for the full set of recommendations.

 Take Steps to Protect Your Firm’s Systems

 First and foremost, the Bar committee emphasized the importance of securing law firm devices and systems by putting into place strong safeguards that will provide protection in the event that devices are misplaced or stolen.
-Specifically, recommendations were made to use strong passwords and the layered security of multifactor authentication:
+Specifically, recommendations were made to use strong passwords and the layered security of multi-factor authentication: